-Not every hospital can rise to the challenges of trauma treatment – but at HCA Virginia’s hospitals, we do.
+Not every hospital can rise to the challenges of trauma treatment — but at HCA Virginia’s hospitals, we do.
 We're experts in saving lives.
-With our hospitals maintaining three of the 15 trauma centers in Virginia, our Level II (Chippenham Hospital and Henrico Doctors' Hospital) and Level III (Johnston-Willis Hospital) trauma centers are prepared and qualified to care for you.
+With our hospitals maintaining three of the 15 trauma centers in Virginia, our Level I (Chippenham Hospital), Level II (Henrico Doctors' Hospital) and Level III (Johnston-Willis Hospital) trauma centers are prepared and qualified to care for you.

 HCA Virginia Trauma Centers, when minutes matter.

 If you are critically ill or injured, our specially trained medical professionals with specialized equipment converge at your bedside as soon as you arrive in the ER.
 We deliver care immediately, with a rapid and systematic protocol that ensures you receive the critical attention you need as quickly as possible.

 When life is at its worst, we’re at our best.

 Our Level I – III Trauma Centers include:

 - A comprehensive team of trauma trained and board certified surgeons across varying specialties